-This money is dedicated to building the new Park Place Middle School, modernizing Salem Woods Elementary School, modernizing and expanding Frank Wagner Elementary and Hidden River Middle School, and for infrastructure and safety and security improvements throughout the entire district.
+This money was dedicated to building the new Park Place Middle School, modernizing Salem Woods Elementary School, modernizing and expanding Frank Wagner Elementary School and Hidden River Middle School, and for infrastructure and safety and security improvements throughout the entire district.
 These projects were determined to be the highest priority during our meetings with the community prior to placing the measure on the ballot.

 Monroe High School